 The Expert Team conducted also interviews with some students.
-The group consisted of 9 students among them 2nd, 3rd and 4th (part time students) undergraduates, no 1st-year undergraduate student.
+The group consisted of 12 students, all study years were represented.
 The Expert Team was familiarized with students' attitude towards the programme; the students actively expressed highly positive opinions about the study programme.

-The Expert Team had a possibility to observe various support services (class rooms, computer services, library, self-study centre, electronic publishing centre, sport hall, student parliament room) as well as to familiarize with students' course and final works.
+The Expert Team had possibility to observe various support services (class rooms, computer services, library, self-study centre, electronic publishing centre, sport hall, student parliament room) as well as to familiarize with students' course and final works.